Continuing Medical Education

 Low molecular weight heparins are smaller pieces of the heparin molecule that inhibit clotting factor Xa more than factor IIa (thrombin).
 These drugs are given subcutaneously and can usually be administered in a weight-based dose without subsequent monitoring or dose-adjustment.
 At a higher dose these drugs are used to treat active thrombotic disease and at lower dose to prevent thrombosis.
 Three LMW-heparins are widely used in the United States and Canada.
 They are dalteparin, enoxaparin, and tinzaparin.

-Use Of Low Molecular Weight Heparin To Prevent Venous Thromboembolism
+Use Of Low Molecular Weight Heparin To Prevent Thrombotic Disease

 LMW-HEPARIN INDICATION SUBCUTANEOUS DOSE